stvp/templebars/README.md

 # templebars

+## No longer maintained

+This gem targets an outdated version of Rails and is no longer maintained.

 `templebars` allows you to precomile [Handlebars][handlebars] templates in Rails and make them available globally on the client-side in a `Templates` object.